On this page:

 What should I do and what should I expect to happen if I am pregnant and have pregnancy related concerns (e.g. contractions, leakage of fluid, decreased fetal movement, vaginal bleeding, etc.)?

 Part of your initial evaluation may be done by a video port.
 During your stay your providers will be wearing personal protective equipment.
-If you get admitted and meet specific criteria, COVID-19 confirmatory testing will be performed.
+If you are admitted or meet specific testing criteria, COVID-19 testing will be performed.

 Can I bring a support person to my prenatal appointments or ultrasounds?

 No, you may not bring a support person to your appointment.
-We are trying to limit the number of people in the office space to decrease the potential spread of the virus.
-During ultrasounds you will be given pictures to share with your family.
+We are working to limit the number of people in the office space to decrease the potential spread of the virus to our patients as well as our healthcare workers.
+During ultrasounds you will be given electronic pictures to share with your family.

 I wanted to see if I qualify for Women, Infant and Children’s (WIC) benefits for food during my pregnancy and postpartum for food and if needed, for formula, but I went by their office and they are closed – what should I do?